diehlpk/diehlpk.github.io/cv/index.md

 1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (accpeted to Journal of Peridynamics and Nonlocal Modeling)
 1. An overview for coupling finite elements with peridynamics
-1. On the treatment of boundary conditions for bond-based peridynamic models
+1. On the treatment of boundary conditions for bond-based peridynamic models, (submitted)

 * Computer Science